Trade-off between predictive performance and FDR control for high-dimensional Gaussian model selection: Conclusions.

 \section{Conclusions.}

-The variable selection procedure in a high-dimensional Gaussian linear regression with sparsity assumption is commonly used to identify a set of variables with prediction performances or with as few non active variables as possible.
-For prediction performances, the PR is usually controlled via a penalized least-squares minimization; to avoid the selection of non active variables, the FDR is usually controlled via a multiple testing approach.
-Controlling the PR tends to select too many variables, including non active ones, whereas controlling the FDR tends to select too few variables, leaving out some active ones.
+The variable selection procedure in a high-dimensional Gaussian linear regression with sparsity assumption is commonly used to identify a set of variables with prediction performances or with as few non-active variables as possible.
+For prediction performances, the PR is usually controlled via a penalized least-squares minimization; to avoid the selection of non-active variables, the FDR is usually controlled via a multiple testing approach.
+Controlling the PR tends to select too many variables, including non-active ones, whereas controlling the FDR tends to select too few variables, leaving out some active ones.